Lady Kitty Spencer Stuns In Controversial Photo Featuring Pot Leaf Necklace

 Lady Kitty Spencer is making headlines again.
 The model cousin of Prince William and Prince Harry posed for a photo shoot for Marie Claire Italia, and one of the snaps is drawing attention for more than the 27-year-old beauty’s uncanny resemblance to her late aunt, Princess Diana.

-Lady Kitty Spencer posted a photo from the magazine shoot to her Instagram which shows her wearing a gold chain with cutouts taking the shape of marijuana leaves.
+Lady Kitty Spencer posted a photo from the magazine shoot to her Instagram account which shows her wearing a gold chain with cutouts taking the shape of marijuana leaves.
 High-end jeweler Bvlgari designed the necklace, called Happy Leaves, as part of the brand’s “Wild Pop” collection, according to Express.
 While the necklace comes from one of the most prestigious fashion brands in the world, it’s still a shocking piece to be seen on a royal cousin.

 Some of Kitty Spencer’s 463,000 Instagram followers commented on the controversial necklace, with some questioning why she would wear it and others defending her by saying she owes nothing to the royal family and is free to live her own life.